 The Sixth Form has a full set of safety rules and procedures.
-Students are instructed to follow these rules and in an emergency to follow the instructions of members of staff.
+Students are instructed to follow these rules, and in an emergency to follow the instructions of members of staff.
 The School Health and Safety policy is issued to all members of staff and is also available to students and parents upon request.
 In the event of a fire or any other emergency, an alarm will sound and everyone will be asked to leave the building immediately using the nearest exit.
 Fire and Lockdown practices take place periodically.
+For a drill or general evacuation the bell is continuous but for a Lockdown situation, it will be intermittent.